-The Medical Assistance Unit.

-Specify the unit name:

-(Do not complete item A-2)

-Another division/unit within the state Medicaid agency that is separate from the Medical Assistance Unit.

-Specify the division/unit name.
-This includes administrations/divisions under the umbrella agency that has been identified as the Single State Medicaid Agency.

-Department of Human Services, Office of Developmental Programs (ODP)

-(Complete item A-2-a).

-The waiver is operated by a separate agency of the state that is not a division/unit of the Medicaid agency.

-Specify the division/unit name:
+(Do not compl lete item A-2) ion/unit within the state Medicaid agency that is separate from the Medical Assistance U Another divisi ian/unit within the state Medicaid agency that is concrete from the Medical Assistance II ion/unit within the state Medicaid agency that is separate from the Medicai Assistance C vision/unit name.
+This includes administrations/divisions under the umbrella agency that has been single State Medicaid Agency.
+Department of f Human Services, Office of Developmental Programs (ODP) (Complete iten n A-2-a). e waiver is oper ated by a separate agency of the state that is not a division/unit of the Medicaid agency. ecify the divisior n/unit name: